 Traditional Viennese food includes wiener schnitzel (breaded and fried veal), tafelspitz (boiled beef), and sauerkraut.
-Markets located throughout the city offer fresh fare and ready-to-eat items, plus they provide the authentic Vienna experience.
+Markets located throughout the city offer fresh fare and ready-to-eat items, plus they provide an authentic Vienna experience.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip those in most cases.

 - Cafés are popular and common – the Viennese love their coffee.
 Mokka (espresso), verlangerter (espresso and water, also known as a Café Americano), and einspanner (double espresso with whipped cream) are common.
 Expect to spend €1.75-€3.